DanielBMarkham/Info-Ops3/manuscript/chapter03.md

 Perhaps "B" in the first context means one thing.
 The same term "B" might mean a subtly different thing in the second context.
 Same term "B", different underlying intentions.
 Language ain't math, and it's never going to be.
 Language is an art form we all participate in, it's an interactive nuanced performance.
 We perform human language for one another.

+{blockquote}
-> *’Twas brillig, and the slithy toves       Did gyre and gimble in the wabe: All mimsy were the borogoves,       And the mome raths outgrabe.
+*’Twas brillig, and the slithy toves
+Did gyre and gimble in the wabe:
+All mimsy were the borogoves,
+And the mome raths outgrabe.
 “Beware the Jabberwock, my son!
 The jaws that bite, the claws that catch!
-Beware the Jubjub bird, and shun       The frumious Bandersnatch!” – Jabberwocky, by Lewis Carroll*
+Beware the Jubjub bird, and shun
+The frumious Bandersnatch!”
+– Jabberwocky, by Lewis Carroll*
+{/blockquote}

 Is the text above wrong or right?
 The question makes no sense, as this is a poem.
 For this particular style of poetic art (a nonsense poem), the words don't matter, only how the sounds go together.